 Should I add Peanut Shells in Potting Soil?

-Yes, you can add peanut shells in your potting soil, but make sure there is no trace of salt on them.
+Yes, you can add peanut shells to your potting soil, but make sure there is no trace of salt on them.
 Decomposing salted peanut shells will damage your plants as salt tend to be stubborn in soils.

 Can I use Peanut Shells for Fertilizer?